darklen84/dag_factory/README.md

 ## TODO

-- support custom allocator
+- Add support for custom allocators.
-- allow custom constructor in Blueprint class.
+- Enable custom constructors in the `Blueprint` class.
-- use custom unique_ptr for the return value of bootstrap.
+- Utilize custom `unique_ptr` for the return value of `bootstrap`.
-- DAG_SHARED() needs to support types with comma.
+- Enhance `DAG_SHARED()` to support types containing commas.